The Brain Warrior's Way Podcast is currently on hiatus. We plan to be back soon!

-If you love the first part of this FB Live on Daniel’s Plan Q&A session, you’ll sure love this part two where we answered some great questions on motication, emotional eating and more.
+If you loved the first part of this Daniel Plan FB Live, you’ll definitely love this second part, where we answered some great questions on motivation, emotional eating and more.

 Daniel Amen: This next question is really good.
 What do you recommend to help me maintain my motivation?
 I'm good for a week, and then motivation goes out the window.
 What do you think?

 Tana Amen: I would say that this is where knowing your why and having it firmly planted in your head, and not making it about something temporary ...